gher-uliege/gher-uliege.github.io/Diva-Workshops/2020/index.md

 ### Thursday

 * In-situ data quality control and preprocessing challenge: an illustration for the CMEMS Mediterranean reanalysis at CMCC (Romain Escudier)
-* From data integration to `DIVAnd`: how to harmonize the workflow (Charles Troupin)
+* From data integration to `DIVAnd`: how to harmonize the work-flow (Charles Troupin)
-* Use of residuals to discard non-representative data in the climatology: (Jean-Marie Beckers)
+* Use of residuals to discard non-representative data in the climatology (Jean-Marie Beckers)
-* Concluding remarks on consistency analysis of `DIVAnd` output with reference products: (Simona Simoncelli) 🕒 *Meeting closure:* 3 PM.
+* Concluding remarks on consistency analysis of `DIVAnd` output with reference products (Simona Simoncelli) 🕒 *Meeting closure:* 3 PM.

 * Follow-up meeting for SeaDataCloud partners: WP11 meeting on the new products (SeaDataCloud partners)

 ## Preparation